therk/100-days-of-code/r1-log.md

 ## Log

 ### R1D1
-Did a pybites PCC01 challenge and made a pull request for it https://github.com/pybites/challenges/pull/396.
-Also did some minor commits for freeCodeCamp as part of hacktoberfest.
+Did the pybites PCC01 challenge.
+Also, did some minor commits for freeCodeCamp as part of hacktoberfest.

+### R1D2
+Did the pybites PCC02 challenge.
+It was a fun little python exercise to create a Scrabble game.